loading

 • Discuss the major studies demonstrating HIV PrEP efficacy and safety

-• Examine the barriers and disparities that impact HIV PrEP uptake
+• Examine the barriers that impact HIV PrEP uptake

-• Summarize strategies to reduce stigma and barriers related to HIV PrEP access and usage
+• Summarize strategies to reduce barriers related to HIV PrEP access and usage

 • Discuss HIV PrEP with all sexually active adolescents and adults and persons who inject drugs